Where do lions live?

 View Africa | Habitat

-What is a lion?
+What is an African lion?

 They are the most social cats.